Disease Guide ·Hot Spots ·2026

 Treatment - $100-$300

-The area is clipped and cleaned to allow air exposure.
+The area is clipped and cleaned for air exposure.
 Topical antiseptic or antibiotic spray ($15-$40).
-Oral antibiotics for larger or deeper infections ($30-$80).
-Anti-itch medication or short course of steroids ($20-$50) to stop the scratch cycle.
-An e-collar prevents further licking.
-Treating the underlying cause (fleas, allergies) prevents recurrence.
+Oral antibiotics for deeper infections ($30-$80).
+Anti-itch medication or steroids ($20-$50) to stop the scratch cycle.
+E-collars prevent licking.
+Treating underlying causes (fleas, allergies) prevents recurrence.
 Average $100-$300

 Total Cost - $150-$400